jklmli/mangopi/readme.md

 ## Version Support

-Support is maintained on Python 2.7.
-Support for 3.2 and 3.3 is pending a pull request in a dependency.
+Support is maintained on Python 2.7, 3.3, and 3.4.

 ## Testing